meco-group/impact-2025/index.md

 ### Contact

-You can reach the organizers for any questions by contacting them at:
+For any questions, please feel free to contact the organizers at:

-    wilm.decre < at > kuleuven.be
+    wilm.decre <at> kuleuven.be

 ***
 ### Relevant repositories